-10.2 Second and Subsequent Medical Uses
+9.2 Second and Subsequent Medical Uses

 Patent protection is available for new uses of known compounds, processes, manufactures, etc, that satisfy the general requirements for patentability (including novelty and non-obviousness).
-Claims may be directed to "methods of treatment".
+As previously noted, claims may be directed to "methods of treatment".

-A new dosage regime may be patentable if it satisfies the requirements for patentability.
-Such claims are often subject to obviousness challenges.
+A new dosage regime may be patentable if it satisfies the requirements for patentability; however, such claims are often subject to obviousness challenges.